rand00/mirage_hands-on/unikernels/visualizing_connections/README.md

 * `<index>`; an integer given, which sends a message to the `i`'th unikernel-ip registered with the `actor` command.

-The rest of the commands supported, are used for communication between unikernels.
+The last command supported, are used for communication between unikernels.
 * `remote <sexp>` where `<sexp>` is an internal s-expression format for messages from other unikernels.